Larry Connor: Sports and personal interests

 In April 2021, Connor completed three dives in the Hadal zone, part of the Pacific Ocean with depths below 20,000 ft.
 The dives were completed alongside Patrick Lahey, with the aim of better understanding of the geologic and biologic makeup of the Hadal zone.
 The three dives covered Challenger Deep, Sirena Deep and a seamount in the Mariana Trench.
 Prior to April 2021, only two other people had explored the Sirena Deep: Victor Vescovo and Alan Jamieson in 2018.
 Connor reported that he aimed to go both to space and to the deepest part of the ocean within the same year.

 On April 8, 2022, Connor was a private astronaut on Axiom Mission 1, traveling to the International Space Station (ISS).
 The mission was the first all-private space mission to the International Space Station, with Connor one of a four-member crew, serving as pilot.
 At 72 years of age, Connor was the second oldest person to enter orbit, after John Glenn who entered space aged 77.
 Connor took heart cells to the ISS' microgravity laboratory.

 In May 2024, it was announced that Connor was behind the design and building of a $20 million submersible, the Triton 4000/2 Abyssal Explorer, and planned to voyage to the wreck of the OceanGate Titan submersible implosion with Triton Submarines co-founder Patrick Lahey to prove that a journey to the Titanic site is possible, and safe, and that the industry had made improvements in the wake of the OceanGate implosion.

-In September 2024, Larry Connor received the National Aviation Hall of Fame’s Armstrong Award, recognizing his leadership and innovation in aviation and aerospace.
+In September 2024, Connor received the National Aviation Hall of Fame’s Armstrong Award, recognizing his leadership and innovation in aviation and aerospace.